-Devil's Third is an third-person action game, and the first game produced by former Ninja Gaiden and Dead or Alive lead Tomonobu Itagaki at his independent development house Valhalla Game Studios.
+Devil's Third is a third-person action game, and the first game produced by former Ninja Gaiden and Dead or Alive lead Tomonobu Itagaki at his independent development house Valhalla Game Studios.
 THQ initially signed on as the game's publisher, but in 2012 was forced to drop the game from their slate as part of their financial recovery efforts.
-At E3 2014 it was revealed that Devil's Third is now a Wii U exclusive published by Nintendo.
-The game releases on August 4 in Japan and August 28, 2015 in Europe with a US date being TBA.
+At E3 2014 it was revealed that Devil's Third is now a Wii U exclusive, published by Nintendo.
+The game was released on August 4, 2015, in Japan and August 28, 2015, in Europe with a North American release planned for December 11, 2015.

 Devil's Third is a third-person action game that mixes shooting and melee combat.
 The speed of the player character's movement is based on the weapon currently held.
 The game will also feature a dismemberment system similar to that seen in Ninja Gaiden II.
 The player can freely switch between ranged and melee attacks, and weapons can be taken from defeated enemies.
 Players can also fight bare-handed.

 The game will feature a variety of firearms and melee weapons.
 Guns will also be customizable, although it has not been specified if the options are simply for aesthetic purposes.

 "True martial arts" have been described as being a distinctive feature of the game, a feature that may be complemented by Valhalla's experience with fighting games.
 Said to be another differing aspect of Devil's Third from other games, players will be able to precisely control their characters while jumping from a point of high elevation.

 The game's protagonist is Ivan, a Russian-accented man whose body is adorned in tattoos of Sanskrit characters.
 The tattoos tell an old Japanese ghost story of a monk that had his entire body covered in similar tattoos as a means to ward off ghosts, but because his ears were not adorned, the ghosts tore them off.